 Coursework emphasizes hands-on learning with Cisco equipment.
 The CDM Security Lab contains more than 100 routers, over 60 switches, 90 firewalls, and a wide variety of servers and specialized network appliances, all of which are available to students to practice and perfect their networking and security skills.

-DePaul CDM is a Cisco Networking Academy (CNA).
-Our faculty can make use of Cisco online learning resources to supplement their course materials.
-Students who wish to earn their Cisco Certified Network Associate (CCNA) have access to all Cisco review materials as a part of their coursework.
-However, unlike many CNA institutions, our courses provide a broad range of learning materials beyond what Cisco offers.
+DePaul is a Cisco Networking Academy (CNA).
+CDM faculty can make use of Cisco online learning resources to supplement their course materials.
+Students who wish to earn their Cisco Certified Network Associate (CCNA) security have access to all Cisco review materials as a part of their coursework.
+However, unlike many CNA institutions, CDM’s courses provide a broad range of learning materials beyond what Cisco offers.

 Many courses for this program are available for review and playback online.
 One hundred percent of the lectures in CDM courses—from audio and video to whiteboard writing and supplemental materials—are captured and available online.